- Home

 Responsibilities

 The Water Resources Department is responsible for the operation and maintenance of all facilities associated with providing water and wastewater service to all of the City of Martinsville water and some adjacent areas in Henry County.
-Facilities include treatment plants, a reservoir, finished water storage tanks, a water distribution system, and a wastewater collection system.
+Facilities include the reservoir, treatment plants, finished water storage tanks, water distribution, and wastewater collection systems.
 The Department also issues required annual reports on water quality.

 Beaver Creek Reservoir

 The Beaver Creek Reservoir (PDF), with a 1.3 billion gallon capacity, is the primary water supply source for the City of Martinsville.
-The facility is located approximately two miles north of the City near Patrick Henry Community College.
-The 175-acre lake also provides a recreational area for activities such as picnicking, fishing, and boating.
+The facility is approximately two miles north of the City near Patrick Henry Community College.
+The 175-acre lake also provides a recreational area for picnicking, fishing, and boating activities.
 A Lake Warden (who can be contacted at 276-252-7766) maintains security and regulates recreational functions.

 The reservoir is open to the public seven days a week, from 7 am until 6 pm.